 The Science Fund for Investigative Reporting

 Science has a long history of investigative journalism, from a pioneering look at the shaky science of dietary fat to a recent exposé on predatory publishers and a data-driven study of who illegally downloads scientific papers.
-Thanks to a generous donor, Science’s News team can now increase its support of ambitious projects in investigative reporting and data journalism.
-The new fund will both free up staff time and resources for projects and allow Science to back challenging and time-consuming investigations by freelance journalists.
+The Science Fund for Investigative Reporting will both free up staff time and resources for projects and back challenging and time-consuming investigations by freelance journalists.

-The fund is eager to tell stories about the scientific community and its practices, the influence of money and politics in science, and science-related public policy that can only be brought to light through extensive reporting, documents, and data.
+The Science Fund for Investigative Reporting is eager to tell stories about the scientific community and its practices, the influence of money and politics in science, and science-related public policy that can only be brought to light through extensive reporting, documents, and data.

-The fund welcomes proposals from journalists with a track record of high-impact reporting.
-Science is also open to partnering with other media outlets whose investigations may benefit from additional resources, data visualization help, or wider distribution.
-Please send pitches and clips of previous work to science_news@aaas.org or contact Tim Appenzeller, the news editor, at tappenze@aaas.org.
-Science will evaluate ideas as they come in—there is no deadline for applications—and negotiate compensation for the writer based on the scope of the project.
+The Science Fund for Investigative Reporting welcomes proposals from journalists with a track record of high-impact reporting.
+The fund is also open to partnering with other media outlets whose investigations may benefit from additional resources, data visualization help, or wider distribution.

 Opportunity offered by: